Adiabatic Quantum Computing: Introduction

 We begin by reviewing the adiabatic theorem in Sec.~\ref{sec:AdiabaticTheorem}.
-The adiabatic theorem forms the backbone of AQC: it provides a sufficient condition for the success of the computation, and in doing so provides the run-time of a computation in terms of the eigenvalue gap $\Delta$ of the Hamiltonian and the Hamiltonian's time-derivative.
-In fact there is not one single adiabatic theorem, and we review a number of different variants that provide different run-time requirements, under different smoothness and differentiability assumptions about the Hamiltonian.
+The adiabatic theorem forms the backbone of AQC: it provides a sufficient condition for the success of the computation, and in doing so provides the run time of a computation in terms of the eigenvalue gap $\Delta$ of the Hamiltonian and the Hamiltonian's time-derivative.
+In fact there is not one single adiabatic theorem, and we review a number of different variants that provide different run time requirements, under different smoothness and differentiability assumptions about the Hamiltonian.

 Next, we review in Sec.~\ref{sec:algorithms} the handful of \emph{explicit} algorithms for which AQC is known to give a speedup over classical computation.
 The emphasis is on ``explicit", since Sec.~\ref{sec:universality} provides several proofs for the universality of AQC in terms of its ability to efficiently simulate the circuit model, and \textit{vice versa}.
 This means that every quantum algorithm that provides a speedup in the circuit model [many of which are known \cite{Jordan-algorithm_zoo}] can in principle be implemented with up to polynomial overhead in AQC.
 That the number of explicit AQC algorithms is still small is therefore likely to be a reflection of the relatively modest amount of effort that has gone into establishing such results compared to the circuit model.
 However, there is also a real difficulty, in that performing the gap analysis in order to establish the actual scaling (beyond the polynomial-time equivalence) is, as already mentioned above, in many cases highly non-trivial.
 A second non-trivial aspect of establishing a speedup by AQC is that when such a speedup is polynomial, relying on universality is insufficient, since the polynomial overhead involved in implementing the transformation from the circuit model to AQC can then swamp the speedup.
 A good example is the case of Grover's algorithm, where a direct use of the equivalence to the circuit model would not suffice; instead, what is required is a careful analysis and choice of the adiabatic schedule $s(t)$ in order to realize the quantum speedup.